greenageinfo/greenageinfo.github.io/policies/commercial.md

-# Commercial Dos and Donts
+# Commercial Dos and Don'ts

 This page containts the policy that will uniformly apply to all commercial areas for promoting a convenient and sustainable commercial space in our community.